Skip to content

 Executive Summary

-This white paper documents a catastrophic architectural flaw in Microsoft’s Semantic Kernel (SK) framework, the premier orchestration layer for .NET-based AI agents.
-My research reveals a fundamental "Trust Gap" where the framework treats stochastic, untrusted Large Language Model (LLM) output as deterministic, high-privilege system commands.
+This white paper documents a critical architectural vulnerability within Microsoft’s Semantic Kernel (SK) framework, an orchestration layer for .NET-based AI agents.
+Analysis reveals a fundamental "Trust Gap" wherein the framework processes stochastic, untrusted Large Language Model (LLM) output as deterministic, high-privilege system commands.

-This oversight culminates in a full-chain Remote Code Execution (RCE) vulnerability driven by CWE-1039 (Insecure Automated Optimizations).
-I demonstrate how an AI agent can be manipulated into overwriting its own host application's source code (internally tracked as the "Self-Nuke" vector).
+This architectural decision results in a full-chain Remote Code Execution (RCE) vulnerability driven by CWE-1039 (Insecure Automated Optimizations).
+This research demonstrates how an AI agent can be manipulated into overwriting its host application's source code (internally tracked as the "Self-Nuke" vector).

-Crucially, my forensic analysis spanning versions 1.47.0 through 1.48.0 proves that Microsoft's previous attempts to secure the framework have failed.
-I am disclosing six independent Day-Zero bypass vectors that completely evade the official patch issued for the February 6th Path Traversal vulnerability (CVE-2026-25592).
-This research proves that the current framework security model is architecturally unsound, relying on siloed, cosmetic filters rather than foundational security principles like mandatory input canonicalization.
+Forensic analysis spanning versions 1.47.0 through 1.48.0 indicates that subsequent mitigations applied to the framework remain incomplete.
+This paper discloses six independent evasion vectors that bypass the official patch issued for the February 6th Path Traversal vulnerability (CVE-2026-25592).
+These findings suggest that the current framework security model relies on siloed filtering mechanisms rather than foundational security principles, such as mandatory input canonicalization and explicit path anchoring.

 Key Takeaways

-This vulnerability represents a systemic failure in the AI supply chain.
-Because Microsoft has currently dismissed these bypasses as "Developer Error" rather than issuing a new CVE or acknowledging the failed patch, the enterprise risk is severely compounded:
+This vulnerability represents a systemic risk within the AI supply chain.
+Because the vendor currently classifies these bypasses as "Developer Error" rather than issuing a subsequent CVE, enterprise risk is compounded by the following factors:

-- Agent Framework 1.0 Inheritance: Microsoft officially launched Agent Framework 1.0 on April 3, 2026.
-Because it is built atop these same orchestration primitives, Agent Framework 1.0 inherits this exact CVSS 10.0 "Trust Gap" out of the box.
+• Agent Framework 1.0 Inheritance: Microsoft officially launched Agent Framework 1.0 on April 3, 2026.
+Because it relies on identical orchestration primitives, Agent Framework 1.0 inherits this CVSS 10.0 "Trust Gap" natively.

-- Shadow Patching Risks: Microsoft’s internal remediation cycle (see Section 7) has consisted of quiet, incomplete mitigations.
-This leaves developers unaware that their current implementation of
+• Undocumented Mitigation Risks: The internal remediation cycle (detailed in Section 7) consists of partial, undocumented mitigations.
+This leaves developers unaware that their current implementation of AutoInvokeKernelFunctions may act as a conduit for host compromise.

-- Finance: AI-powered trading agents with file system access
+• Finance: AI-powered trading agents operating with file system or database access.

-- Healthcare: Patient data processing via AI orchestration
+• Healthcare: Autonomous patient data processing via orchestration pipelines.

-- SaaS: Multi-tenant AI services using Semantic Kernel
+• SaaS: Multi-tenant AI services leveraging Semantic Kernel for plugin execution.

 The Execution Pipeline

-- The Planner/Kernel: SK sends this request to the LLM, along with a "manifest" of available C# native functions (Plugins).
+2. The Planner/Kernel: The framework transmits the prompt to the LLM, alongside a schema of available native functions (Plugins).

-- The Tool Call: The LLM returns a JSON-formatted Tool Call instructing the framework to execute a specific C# function with specific arguments.
+3. The Tool Call: The LLM generates a JSON-formatted payload instructing the framework to execute a specific function with provided arguments.

-- The Execution Sink: The framework maps the LLM's JSON request to the compiled C# binary, executes the code, and feeds the result back to the LLM.
+4. The Execution Sink: The framework maps the LLM's JSON to the compiled C# binary, executes the code, and returns the result to the LLM context.

-The Fatal Assumption: Traditional application security assumes that the user is malicious and the backend logic is trusted.
-Semantic Kernel breaks this paradigm by placing a non-deterministic entity (the LLM) in the middle of the execution pipeline, yet the framework continues to trust the LLM's output as if it were hardcoded backend logic.
+Architectural Trust Vulnerability: Traditional application security assumes untrusted user input and trusted backend logic.
+Semantic Kernel alters this paradigm by placing a non-deterministic entity (the LLM) within the execution pipeline, while the framework natively trusts the LLM's output as hardcoded backend logic.

 3. The Dual-Vulnerability Landscape